Defamation of Character and Reputation Management

 Defamation claims are usually highly complex and technical, and it is advisable to seek legal advice sooner rather than later.

-We have successfully acted for the following:
+Taylor Hampton have successfully acted in the following cases:

 Sylvia Henry, the Baby P Social Worker, in her successful action against the Sun in relation to 80 highly defamatory articles.
 The Sun was forced to apologise to Ms Henry, both in Court and in print, and to pay her substantial damages and her costs.